 Employees and contractors of course should conduct daily inspections on their fall protection equipment prior to use.

 Fall Protection Equipment should be checked on a regular basis by following OSHA requirements and manufacturer recommendations.
 OSHA 1926.502(d) 21 requires:

 Personal fall arrest systems shall be inspected prior to each use for wear, damage and other deterioration, and defective components shall be removed from service.

-The IndustrySafe Inspection Module allows organizations to track fall protection inspections as well as set up scheduled reminders to inspect equipment every six months.
+The IndustrySafe's inspection management software allows organizations to track fall protection inspections as well as set up scheduled reminders to inspect equipment every six months.

-Employees need to be trained on the appropriate use of fall protection.
+OSHA also requires employees to be trained on the appropriate use of fall protection and fall prevention.
 Common fall protection topics for front line construction workers include:

 - Fall Protection in Construction Environments